Unusual veg

 Stridolo (Organic) ***NEW FOR 2026***

 An Italian heirloom herb with succulent, aromatic leaves and delicate edible white/pink campion-like flowers.
-Also known as Sculpit, the leaves have a complex flavour profile much like a mixture of tarragon, chicory and rocket.
-They are an ideal addition raw in a salad or cooked in risottos, soups or omlettes.
-Pretty addition to the flower garden, too.
+Also known as Sculpit or Bladder Campion, its leaves have a complex flavour profile, combining notes of tarragon, chicory and rocket.
+Delicious eaten raw in salads or cooked into risottos, soups and omelettes, it’s also a pretty addition to the flower garden.
+While the plant remains edible when in flower, the leaves of older plants become stronger and more bitter – for the best flavour, harvest when the leaves in spring when young and succulent.

 (Approximate seed count – 500)